 “No, sir.”

-I suddenly put before him the two letters addressed to the ‘Colonel’ and to the ‘Master’.
-He looked at them and his face grew pale.
+I suddenly showed him the two letters addressed to the ‘Colonel’ and the ‘Master’.
+His face grew pale.

 “Who are this Colonel and the Master?”